soixantecircuits/chokibro/README.md

 2. Start chokibro: `yarn start`

-By default, chokibro is listening for the current folder and exposes it over a static file server at the ipv4 available address on the `6161` port.
+By default, chokibro is listening for the assets folder and exposes it over a static file server at the ipv4 available address on the `6161` port.

-3. Drag and drop a file into the folder you watch.
+3. Drag and drop a file into the assets folder.
 See how spacebro reports the event.
-You can `cp` and `mv` the file as well.

 ## 📦 Dependencies